Technology is developing at a rapid pace and every year we get to see new advancements in the field.

-What’s more, the global smart home market was valued at around $24.1bn in 2016 and is expected to reach approximately $53.45bn in 2022, growing at a compound annual growth rate of slightly above 14.5% between 2017 and 2022.
-The Middle East and Africa is also expected to be one of the fastest growing regional markets for smart homes in the coming years, where the major growth drivers include awareness among consumers for energy consumption, on-demand services and rising disposable income.
+The Middle East and Africa are expected to be the fastest growing regional markets for smart homes in the coming years.
+The major factors causing this growth is mainly awareness amongst consumers for energy consumption, on-demand services, and rising disposable income.

-All they know is that the property down the street offers free Wi-Fi.
+All they know is that the house down the street has free Wi-Fi – so does yours?

 Wireless dreams can quickly turn into nightmares

-As a (property owner) Wi-Fi provider, one should look at the following:
+As a property owner investing in a Wi-Fi friendly property, one should look at the following:

-- To deliver high performance across hundreds of units and thousands of users – even in environments with mixed indoor/outdoor spaces and varying construction material;
+- A high-performance network should be delivered to all units and thousands of users – even in environments with mixed indoor/outdoor spaces.

-- To deploy access points and wireless solutions that support more simultaneous devices and higher bandwidth applications, even in challenging residential environments.
-Patented BeamFlex+ antenna technology adapts for interference and other wireless challenges automatically to provide consistent connections to every device and user;
+- Access points and wireless solutions that support many simultaneous devices and higher bandwidth applications should be deployed.
+This goes for challenging environments as well.
+In nerd-talk, that’s patented Beamflex+ antenna technology adapts for interference and other wireless challenges that tenants might face.